 Ex-policeman Anthony David Hall suggests politicians and the South African Minister of the Police Bheki Cele, who only yesterday announced that farm murders are not considered a priority crime, has to answer for these atrocities.

 According to police at the murder scene of the retirement complex, the suspects entered the house and found Grobler, who stayed alone and severely assaulted her.
-In a statement, Brigadier Motlafela Mojapelo said a manhunt has been launched for an unknown number of suspects responsible for the brutal killing.
-The police are currently looking for this suspect – Legonya Thamsadu
+She had been living in the complex for almost 15 years.

 “Grandma was supposed to WhatsApp a lot and call a lot more.
 We weren’t ready to say goodbye, not like that and not so fast,” says Lezane Mclellan, a granddaughter of Grobler.

-To go and see the flowers was her birthday wish.
+To go and view the flowers was her only birthday wish.

-She loved hiking, nature and her garden.
-She has also been in charge of the Coral’s communal gardens for some time.
+She loved hiking, and nature and was in charge of the Coral’s communal gardens for some time.